 The CMC is independent of the regular CHS semester, so you may enter the program at any time throughout the year.
-Registration is only complete when you have set up a monthly recurring payment in Paypal (for the fifteen months of the program) or arranged for an automatic electronic transfer (check with the office about this if you have questions).
+Registration is only complete when you have set up a monthly recurring payment in Paypal (for the 13 months of the program) or arranged for an automatic electronic transfer (check with the office about this if you have questions).
 Should you need to withdraw from the program, there is no refund, and you are expected to cancel your own recurring payment.
 Should you need a leave of absence, you must notify your faculty mentor in writing, and will pay a re-entry fee equal to one month's tuition.

 Since this program may result in ministerial credentials, the student and faculty mentor will use a CMC Learning Goals checklist throughout the program.
 Periodic review of progress to date on that checklist will help you make a personal assessment.
 A faculty mentor has the option of recommending (in unusual cases) that you may not be accepted for ordination and recommend dropping the certificate.
 The competencies checklist will be used to determine successful completion of the program.
-FAQs may be found on the CHS web site under Programs.
+Visit our web page to read more FAQs about the Community Ministry Certificate and the form to register.
+A resume and two personal reference letters are required.